Julie Mancuso: How I Became a Nutritionist

 Experimentation followed: I tried different natural remedies, ate more healthily and so on.
 I began to make what I felt were significant changes.

-In addition, I consulted with other health practitioners such as naturopaths and nutritionists, picking their brains, trying to get as much insight as I could.
+In addition, I consulted with other health practitioners such as naturopaths and various nutritional counsellors, picking their brains, trying to get as much insight as I could.

 I also attempted various diets, a clean eating regimen, organic foods, wellness programs and fitness routines.
 In fact, there wasn’t much I didn’t try.